Covered Call Strategy Using Machine Learning

 Some common applications of machine learning in finance include:

 • Algorithmic Trading: Machine learning algorithms are used to analyse market data and identify patterns that can be exploited for trading purposes.
 These algorithms can execute trades automatically based on predefined criteria without human intervention.
+For algo trading for beginners, understanding the basics of machine learning and its application in trading strategies is crucial.
+By mastering these fundamental concepts, beginners can efficiently harness the power of automation to improve trading outcomes.

 • Risk Management: Machine learning models can assess the risk associated with different financial assets and portfolios by analysing historical data and identifying patterns that indicate potential risks.
 This helps financial institutions optimise their portfolios and manage risk more effectively.